culturecode/stagehand/Readme.md

 has been enhanced to migrate both staging and production databases.
 If the two databases have different schema versions, a `Stagehand::SchemaMismatch` exception will be raised when trying to sync.

+### create_table
+In order to minimize the chance new tables are not tracked for changes, the `create_table` schema migration method is extended to automatically call `add_stagehand!` on the new table.

+### rename_table
+In order to ensure that change tracking triggers are not left recording the wrong table name after the table is renamed, the `rename_table` schema migration method is extended to automatically `remove_stagehand!``

 ## Error Detection